The Paddock Project

 We have considered other access options with a leading transport firm for large artworks and have concluded this would be the only option likely to be acceptable to major lenders of these artworks.

-When would I be able to see the detailed plans for the gallery?
+When will I be able to see the detailed plans for the gallery?

 Assuming there is an agreement with the Town Council regarding Paddock Garden, detailed plans would be prepared and submitted to West Dorset District Council as part of our planning application.
 We held our own public consultation events in July and August where we displayed all the plans and invited comments.

-Why would the Tourist Information Centre have to move from the centre of town to the gallery?
+Why will the Tourist Information Centre have to move from the centre of town to the gallery?

 Sherborne Tourist Information Centre, which is currently operated by West Dorset District Council, faces an uncertain future and potential closure due to central government funding cuts.
 The importance of the TIC and the visitor economy to Sherborne is widely recognised, and so The Paddock Project is working with Sherborne Town Council and West Dorset District Council to provide a new permanent home for the TIC within our exciting visitor destination.